-Medical practitioners are required to renew their registration with the Medical Board of Australia through the NRAS.
+All Medical practitioners must be registered with AHPRA to practise in Australia.
+Medical practitioners are required by law to renew their registration with the Medical Board of Australia through the NRAS.
 For initial registration, medical practitioners must use a paper form provided by the AHPRA and provide supplementary supporting documentation.
 Apart from limited and provisional registrations, medical practitioners can renew their registration either online via the AHPRA website or by using a paper form provided by the AHPRA.
 Limited and provisional registration renewals are done using paper forms.
 This information is referred to as 'registration data'.